 2010s Fleet Changes and Challenges

-In March 2018 Zhou Fu elected to retire at the age of 71.
-Jokes were made at the time by many that Mr Zhou knew he was about to be given a forced retirement like his predecessor Wan Zhaohui and he beat them to it.
+Jokes were made at the time by many that Mr Zhou knew he was about to be given a forced retirement, like his predecessor Wan Zhaohui, so he beat them to it.
 But in reality it was much less dramatic than that: During a Chinese New Year holiday vacation taken in Phuket, Mr Zhou’s family persuaded him to finally consider retirement, and after some reflection he decided to do just that.

 Qiao Guangli and Late 2010s